astorDev/nist/queries/include/article/index.md

 }
 ```

-As you might see in this example, the `include` parameters enables a significant customization of a `GET` endpoint to satisfy different use cases.
-Moreover, it gives control over that customization to the client - something GraphQL brags about.
+As you might see in this example, the `include` parameter enables versatile customization of a `GET` endpoint for various use cases.
+Moreover, it gives control over that customization to the client — something GraphQL brags about.

 I hope you find the `include` parameter as powerful as I do.
 You might be wondering how hard it is to implement the parameter on the server side.
 Let me show you an example implementation in the next sections.